Year 3 (Bramley) 2023 - 2024

 Science: Children will be taught about animal nutrition and the skeletal system as part of their science curriculum.
 This project aims to help them understand nutrition's importance for humans and animals.
 They will also learn about the functions of the skeleton and muscles, and be able to identify animals with different types of skeletons.

 Humanities: This term, the children will journey through time, exploring British prehistory from the Stone Age to the Iron Age.
 This knowledge-rich project will help them understand the changes in people's lifestyles, ingenuity, inventions, and technological advancements during this period.

 Art, DT and Music: The children will be taught about colour and contrast as part of their art curriculum.
 This project will introduce them to colour theory by studying the colour wheel and colour mixing.
 They will also explore tertiary, warm, cool, complementary colours and how artists use colour in their artwork.
 The project aims to enhance the children's understanding of colour and its applications in art.

 - Year 3 students have been given the opportunity to participate in cricket lessons during their P.E. classes, which are being taught by a dedicated cricket coach.
 In order to incorporate these lessons into the schedule, P.E. classes have been temporarily moved from Mondays to Wednesdays.
 However, they will resume as normal on Mondays after the Christmas break.

-- Homework will be set on a Friday and is due in the following Wednesday.
+- Homework will be given on Fridays and must be submitted the following Wednesday.

 Files to Download